wamaw123/Biomedical-Data-Analytics-with-Python/README.md

-# Data Analytics with Python: A 6-Month Journey
+# Data Analytics with Python
+By: Abderrahim Benmoussa, Ph.D.

-This repository showcases a comprehensive 6-month journey through data analytics and data science, especially in the domain of biology and health.
-Each week, a unique project is highlighted, ranging from foundational data visualization to intricate machine learning techniques.
+This repository showcases a comprehensive set of skills in data analytics and data science, especially in the domain of biology and health through a unique project, ranging from foundational data visualization to intricate machine learning techniques.

 ## Table of Contents